-Security breaches and attacks, and the adverse publicity that may follow, can have a negative impact on our reputation and our relationship with our customers.
+Security breaches and attacks (including those that impact our third-party vendors and other service providers) and the adverse publicity that may follow, can have a negative impact on our reputation and our relationship with our customers.
 For example, our reputation with consumers and other stakeholders and our customer relationships were damaged following the cybersecurity incident in 2017, resulting in a negative impact on our revenue for a period of time.
 If we experience another material cybersecurity incident or are otherwise unable to demonstrate the security of our systems and the data we maintain and retain the trust of our customers, consumers and data suppliers, we could experience a substantial negative impact on our business.